ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 These functions are based on the idea of indexing into lists and tuples with notations such as `[0]`, `[1:]`, and so forth.

-You may want to review the sections of Chapter 5 of your book as well as the notes from lecture about this topic.
+You may want to review the sections of Chapter 5 of your book.
 You are given two function definitions as examples, and then asked to replace the stubs for two more.

 # `pyfuncs05.py`: Recursion on lists and tuples